Minderoo-OceanOmics-Centre-UWA/eDNABERT_S_Ecosystem_mapping/README.md

 The results folder will contain at least two files: the per-ASV embeddings in parquet and the per-site embeddings in parquet.
 If you've turned on `run-tsne` and/or `run-umap`, there will be CSV files with TSNE1/TSNE2 and UMAP1/UMAP2 values for all sites.

+## Runtime

+It usually runs only for a few minutes, but so far I've only tested it on systems without GPUs.

 # Installation